serverless/serverless/docs/providers/google/cli-reference/invoke.md

 # Google - Invoke

-Invokes a deployed function.
+Invokes a deployed function using a `POST` request.
 You can send event data, read logs and display other important information of the function invocation.

 ```bash
 serverless invoke --function functionName